 Figure 5.
 Schema of the sampling design. a) Different sampling plots were distributed along an altitudinal gradient.
-For the middle altitude locality the plots were sampled in two periods: 1988-1990 and 2009-2013.
+For the middle-altitude locality the plots were sampled in two periods: 1988-1990 and 2009-2013.
 View of a sampling plot of 1 x 1 m (b) that was divided into quadrats of 25 x 25 cm to facilitate counting (c) and to record the cover-abundance and the number of individuals in flowering (d) or in fruit phenophase.